refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useForm.md

 ### `resource`

-> Default: It reads the `resource` value from the current URL.

-It will be passed to the [`dataProvider`][data-provider]'s method as a params.
+`resource`, read from the current URL by default, will be passed to the [`dataProvider`][data-provider]'s method as a params.
 This parameter is usually used to as a API endpoint path.
 It all depends on how to handle the `resource` in your [`dataProvider`][data-provider].

 See the [`creating a data provider`](/api-reference/core/providers/data-provider.md#creating-a-data-provider) section for an example of how `resource` are handled.

 -   When `action` is `"create"`, it will be passed to the [`create`][create] method from the [`dataProvider`][data-provider].
 -   When `action` is `"edit"`, it will be passed to the [`update`][update] and the [`getOne`][get-one] method from the [`dataProvider`][data-provider].